nfx-libs/nfx-cpu/README.md

 ## Changelog

-See the [changelog](CHANGELOG.md) for a detailed history of changes, new features, and bug fixes.
+See [CHANGELOG.md](CHANGELOG.md) for a detailed history of changes, new features, and bug fixes.

 ## License

 This project is licensed under the MIT License.

-## Dependencies
+## Development Dependencies

 - **[GoogleTest](https://github.com/google/googletest)**: Testing framework (BSD 3-Clause License) - Development only
 - **[Google Benchmark](https://github.com/google/benchmark)**: Performance benchmarking framework (Apache 2.0 License) - Development only